cloud-ark/caastle/docs/faq.rst

 Q) **Who are target users of CloudARK?**

-Development teams developing containerized cloud applications that run on public like AWS or Google cloud.
+Development teams developing containerized cloud applications that run on public clouds like AWS or Google cloud.

 Q) **What are the typical use-cases of CloudARK?**